01 of 08

 02 of 08

 The ordinary house cat looms large in Burmese culture.
-Every house in Inle Lake has a pet cat, as Min, my host at Thahara Inle Heritage told me.
+Every house in Inle Lake has a pet cat.
 If you've been missing Tabby back home, Inle Lake lets you cope in one of two ways.

 For fun cat tricks, visit the Nga Phe Kyaung Monastery, popularly known as the "Jumping Cat Monastery" due to the monks' training the cats to jump through hoops.
 Today, shows are rare or nonexistent, but the cats still remain, getting fatter from lack of exercise.